goostengine/goost/README.md

 ## Overview

-The current feature set of this extension can be summarized as a list of functional core components.
-To learn more about them, proceed to the links
+The current feature set of this extension can be summarized as a list of functional components.
+To learn more about them, proceed to the links below:
-below:

 | Method                             | Notable features                                                                   |
 | ---------------------------------- | ---------------------------------------------------------------------------------- |